philanc/luazen/README.md

 March-2019

-* Added Ascon,a selected algorithm in the CAESAR competition for authenticated encryption (the Ascon-128a, 64-bit optimized version)
+* Added Ascon, a selected algorithm in the CAESAR competition for authenticated encryption (the Ascon-128a, 64-bit optimized version)

 August-2018